pixelneo/parapipeline/README.md

 ### Output
 `run` script outputs tagged texts in XML files.

-And when possible also sentence alignment file in XML.
+And when possible also sentence and word alignment files in XML.
 This file contains the alignment.

 See `examples/outputs` for example output of this pipeline.